 The software is programmed so that if no signals are received within a one minute period (lights on), it will turn off the LEDS.

-On the Nuts & Volts website, there are two assembly files.
+In the downloads, there are two assembly files.
 You will need MPLAB and a programmer for the chips.
 For the transmitter, solder IC1 and IC2 to the top side of the board.
 Solder the three resistors, three diodes (note polarity), and the voltage regulator.
 Solder a piece of 1/2” solder braid to the hole marked Gnd.
 Solder the 10 µF cap.
 Turn over the board and solder the 470 µF capacitor to the bottom side of the board (noting its polarity).
-There is a file called Trailer Template on the website.
+There's a template file with the downloads.
 Cut out the templates and glue (using glue stick) them to the small transmitter aluminum box.
 Drill the antenna hole using a 5/16” drill.
 Drill four 1/8” holes for the wires.
 Remove the templates with hot water.

 Starting left to right, push white, brown, yellow, and green wires through the chassis; solder them to the board.
 Push the antenna through the chassis and secure it to the board using its screw.
 When securing the lid, pull the solder braid over the lip of the box to ground the box.